malachimda101/search-react-input/README.md

 ## Props

 - `options` - an array of label, value objects that the search bar filters through
-- `onChange(option, e)` - a function that returns the event and the selected option, if the option isn't in the option list, option.value is null
+- `onChange(option, e)` - a function that returns the event and the selected option.
+If the option selected isn't in the option list, option.value will be null
 - `placeholder` - default text for the search bar, default is "Search"
 - `className` - apply a className to the input container, default is "search-bar-container"
 - `width` - specify a width for the search bar and the dropdown list, must be a string, default is "50vw"